natelewis/pi-led-matrix/README.md

 # API

 When emulating the LED array locally, it detects you do not have any of the adafruit modules installed and fails over to virtual mode.
-To pause your event loop when animating use the `matrix.delay()` function.
-This will ensure your rendering window stays open.
+To synchronously pause your event loop when animating use the `matrix.delay()` function.
+This will ensure your rendering window stays open while waiting.

 ```python
 from led_matrix import Matrix